Best Practices 30 Day Review

 · Operator makes the appropriate records/mapping corrections, and when feasible takes action to make the facility locatable going forward (tracer wire, EMS-Marker Balls, etc.).

-· Completes the appropriate positive response in jurisdictions that provide the option.
+· Completes the appropriate positive response in jurisdictions that provide that option.

 Benefits: